nickpucci-ops/nickpucci-ops.github.io/_projects/slulMachineLearning.md

 ---

-# Why I Chose These Methods
+# Method Summary

-## Supervised: PolyRidge
+## PolyRidge
 The cubic pattern in the data made Polynomial Regression a natural fit, and with only 50 samples, more complex methods like SVR or neural networks were probably impractical due to their tuning demands and computational needs.
 Ridge Regression addressed the noise effectively, with alpha=25 having a balance between overfitting (alpha=0) and underfitting (alpha=1000).

-## Unsupervised: Why GMM
+## GMM
-GMM was chosen over K-means for its ability to model probabilistic, non-spherical clusters, which matched the ellipsoidal shapes observed in the data.
-For DatasetA, k=6 prevented over-segmentation seen with k=7, while k=5 for DatasetB was consistently supported by BIC and visuals.
+GMM was chosen over K-means for its ability to model probabilistic and non-spherical clusters, which matched the ellipsoidal shapes observed in the data.
+For DatasetA, k=6 prevented over-segmentation which was seen with k=7, while k=5 for DatasetB was consistently supported by BIC and visuals.

 ---

 # Conclusion

-This was my first attempt at machine learning and I learned a lot.
+This was my first attempt at machine learning and I felt like I learned a lot.
 For supervised, PolyRidge with alpha=25 did great on following the cubic trend without overfitting.
-For unsupervised, GMM uncovered `k=6` and `k=5` clusters and taught me how means and covariances tell different stories.
+For unsupervised, GMM uncovered k=6 and k=5 clusters and taught me how means and covariances tell different stories.
 Figuring out the “why” behind my choices like regularization or BIC was the best part.